mui/material-ui/docs/pages/blog/masonry-post.md

 ## Two possible solutions: CSS Grid or CSS Flexbox?

-Since our goal was to develop a light-weight masonry component, an absolute positioning implementation, which most existing masonry libraries make use of, was not an option.
+Since our goal was to develop a light-weight, performant masonry component, an absolute positioning implementation, which most existing masonry libraries make use of, was not an option.
 It requires too much JavaScript, and therefore it is likely to be heavy-weight.

 This left either CSS Grid or CSS Flexbox, but each came with its own advantages and disadvantages.